stepancar/articles/articles/raster-animations-with-lottie/index.md

 }
 ```

-As you can see, visually it looks similar to the previous animation, but the size of the JSON file is 30 times smaller.
-This is a huge improvement.
+This optimized version achieves a visually similar result, but the JSON file is now 30 times smaller – a massive improvement in efficiency.

 <demo-with-playground
     file="demos/bouncing-heart-optimized/index.html"
     initialPath="./demos/bouncing-heart-optimized/index.html"
 />

-You can compare them visually side by side
+Here's a side-by-side comparison of the original and optimized animations:

 <div class="side-by-side">
     <iframe src="./demos/bouncing-heart-large/index.html"></iframe>
     <iframe src="./demos/bouncing-heart-optimized/index.html"></iframe>
 </div>

+By making smart choices about how we create and export animations for Lottie, we can significantly improve performance without sacrificing visual quality.